 Aleph Contemporary are supporting both the WHO Covid-19 Response Fund and artists and I’m very happy to be taking part in their scheme.
 Aleph are marketing original artworks by prize-winning British and International artists, all priced at under £500 (unframed).
 For all sales up to the end of June, Aleph will donate 10% of proceeds to the WHO COVID-19 Response Fund.
 Visit the Shop at www.alephcontemporary.com

 As part of this year’s Trinity Buoy Wharf Drawing prize exhibition, I will be leading a workshop in ‘Drawing Faces with Ink’.
 It will take place on the 28th of January from 12pm to 3pm at Trinity Buoy Wharf London, suitable for beginners and those with some experience.
 Booking and more information here https://www.eventbrite.co.uk/e/drawing-session-drawing-faces-in-ink-with-fiona-g-roberts-tickets-86589277861

 Happy to say that my work has been shortlisted for the 2019 Trinity Buoy Wharf Drawing Prize (formerly the Jerwood Drawing Prize).
-This is the third consecutive year that my work has been selected so I’m pretty thrilled, not to mention surprised!
+This is the third consecutive year that my work has been selected so I’m thrilled.
 The exhibition starts in London in September before going on a national tour through 2020.

 Come to the Koppel Project Central, 49-50 Poland Street, Soho on Thursday 21st March 6-8pm.
 Katy Hessel (@thegreatwomenartists) will talk about the genesis of The Great Women Artists and women artists in history and @hermionewiltshire, senior tutor at the RCA and one of the original artists from the Birth Rites Collection Exhibition, will be speaking on ‘The Personal is Political’ at ‘A Room of One’s Own’ exhibition.
 All Welcome